-- 1. What are the two ways used in the picture to fix the bearing onto the body. - 2.
-What are some materials that you could use to make the axle in the above picture?
+- 1. What are the two ways used in the picture to fix the bearing onto the body. - tape and glue - 2.
+What are some materials that you could use to make the axle in the above picture? - Smaller straws, dowel sticks, sosatie sticks, etc.